jgourdeau/JGourdeau/README.md

-Im JGourdeau.
+Im jgourdeau.
 Currently a PhD Student at the University of Washington School of Medicine

 <!---
 JGourdeau/JGourdeau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.